darkcohiba/planetary-registry/README.md

 As a user, I should be able to:

-- See a table of the planet names from the Star Wars universe.
-- Fill out and submit the form to add a new planet.
-This should add the new planet to the table **as well as post the new planet to the backend API for persistence**.
 - Filter planets by typing into the search bar.
 Only planets that have any field that matches the search term should be in the table.